Destry781/StormFN-Launcher/README.md

 # GlossyFN
+SKIDDED SHIT
 GlossyFN!
-Made by Snowy And Destry
+Skidded by Snowy And Destry